State of BI & Analytics Report

 New data use cases leading to cloud migration

-Respondents across all industries who reported using data for the following new purposes are also the most likely to consider replatforming (moving to the cloud) as a result of COVID-19:
+Respondents across all industries who reported using data for the following new purposes are also the most likely to consider replatforming (moving to the cloud):

 - Embedding analytics: 35% who started embedding analytics into their products are likely or very likely to move to the cloud.